 The conceptual site layout and narrative describes eight multi-family (apartment) units, 15 townhouse units, two duplex structures (four units), and one single-family detached dwelling, for a total of 28 dwelling units.
 On the +/- 5.5-acre site, this equals a density of approximately 5.1 dwelling units per acre.
 With the proposed maximum gross density described in Section C (a) of 6 dwelling units per acre, the master plan would allow up to 33 dwelling units on the site, which would be restricted to the locations as depicted in the master plan layout.
+(Note that after the February 12 Planning Commission meeting, at staff's recommendation the applicant amended Section C (d) to clarify that the housing by unit type and community buildings would be restricted within designated areas.)
 It should be understood that the exact number of the allowed dwelling unit types may vary so long as the density of the development does not exceed six dwelling units per acre, no one housing type exceeds 70 percent of all residential units, and that multi-family units do not exceed 30 percent of all the residential units in the community as regulated by the R-7 district.

 Per Section C of the master plan, all buildings, including community buildings and accessory structures, would have five feet building setbacks from all property lines, except along Keezletown Road and along the side and rear exterior property lines of the development.
-The minimum setback for principal buildings along the Keezletown Road public street right-of-way would be 15-feet in consideration of required front yard setbacks for existing and future developments on Keezletown Road.
+The minimum setback for principal buildings along the Keezletown Road public street right-of-way would be 15-feet in consideration of required front vard setbacks for existing and future developments on Keezletown Road.
 Except for the R-6 and R-7 districts' master planned communities, where the applicant can propose their own setback regulations, and the B-1 district where there is zero setback requirements, all other residential zoning districts require a minimum front yard setback of 10 to 30 feet.
 The minimum setback for principal buildings along side and rear exterior property lines of the development is proposed to be 7-feet for one- and two-story buildings and 10-feet for three story buildings (similar to the new R-8 district).
 This addresses staff's concerns about radiant heat and fire spread between buildings on this property and on adjacent properties, along with the angle for ladder placement for fire and rescue personnel between these buildings.
 Remember that in most zoning districts, buildings are separated from each other by 20 feet because there is a 10-foot side yard setback required for both buildings.
 Additionally, in order to allow the five foot minimum setback for interior property lines of the development, staff and the applicant worked together to develop regulations in Section F (1) of the master plan that prohibits structures and obstacles (exclusive of HVAC equipment) between buildings that are 20-feet or less apart.
 Also, within Section C, the applicant has reduced the maximum building height allowance for multi-family dwellings from 50-feet and four stories allowed by the R-7 district to 40-feet and three stories.